 Financial advisors help people manage their money and plan their futures.
 It takes a lot of work to become qualified for such an important job.
-You’ll need traditional education, work experience and certifications to make it happen.
+You’ll need a combination of traditional education, work experience, and certifications to make it happen.
 There are a number of routes to becoming a financial advisor, though.
 If your ultimate career goal is to be a financial advisor, start preparing now and thinking about how you might want to get there so that you can make it a reality.

 Tips for Finding a Financial Advisor